MartinvonBerg/Ext_REST_Media_Lib/readme.txt

 * Updated minimum PHP-Version to 8.0 (8.3 would be even better)
 * Updated method doMetaReplaceQuery() in replacer.php as start of update to new WP and PHP principles.
 (Old code works but is very old fashioned)

+= 3.0.0 =
+* Update method doMetaReplaceQuery in replacer.php
+* added a new hook for the standard media upload to have Metadata for webp and avif identical to jpg.
+Rework of Metadata Extractor.
+* BREAKING CHANGE: Minimum PHP is now 8.x.
+Minor Updates in almost all PHP-Files.
+* Added simple Admin Settings page mainly for the new Hook.
+(AdminSettings.php.)
+* Test with WP 7.0

 == Upgrade Notice ==
-Upgrade to 2.0.0 is not necessary.
-Only, if  you want to use the new image resizing class for smaller images.
+Upgrade to 3.0.0 is not necessary.
+Only, if  you want to use the new image resizing class for smaller images and / or the the new hook method for metadata.

 == Credits ==